Loading...

 💡 Service-to-service authentication: No users involved - your backend service is both client and resource owner.
 Tokens represent the app's identity, not a user's. ⚠️ Never use in frontend code (exposes secret).
 No refresh tokens issued - just request new ones when expired.

-💡 Asymmetric authentication: Replaces shared secrets with public-key cryptography.
-Your private key and client secret never transmit through network.
-This is a more conservative alternative to client_credentials flow.
+Replaces shared secrets with public-key cryptography.
+Your private key and client secret never transmit through the network.

 Active Session